pnp/sp-dev-fx-aces/samples/PrimaryTextCard-MyShifts/README.md

 ## Summary

 This sample shows how to build an ACE with a PrimaryText card view and a quick view to display current logged in user's immediate upcoming shift in card view and all upcoming shifts in Quick view.
 This sample also show concept on how to make the ACE configurable based on logged in user preference.
-It allows users to select a particlar team from his joined teams to select from where he wanted to show his upcoming shift.
+It allows users to select a particular team from his joined teams to select from where he wanted to show his upcoming shift.
 User preference(settings) would be stored in his OneDrive as json file on applications's personal folder.

 ## ACE in Action

 ![webpart in action](./assets/aceinaction.gif)